CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-22.png)

-    click the green **Get started button** on the bottom of the chat pane to continue.
+    Click the green **Get started button** on the bottom of the chat pane to continue.

     ![](../images/ex2-23.png)